HIIT/facebook-datalog/README.md

-### Data collection for Facebook pages, groups and events
+# Data collection for Facebook pages, groups and events

-**Kindly use the GitHub issues for questions, bug information and so on.**
+*Kindly use the GitHub issues for bugs and questions.*

 More instructions to be written...